 Board Terms / Participation

 ACHA’s Board Members serve a three-year term and are then eligible for re-appointment for one additional three-year term.
-Board meetings are held quarterly with at least one in-person meeting each year.
+Board meetings are held virtually each quarter, plus an in-person Board Retreat is held annually.
 Committee meetings are held at regular intervals at the discretion of each individual committee.
 Current standing committees of the Board include Governance, Finance, Nominating and our Diversity, Equity and Inclusion (DEI) Committee, with additional ad hoc committees formed as deemed necessary.

 This is an extraordinary opportunity for individual leaders who are passionate about ACHA’s mission and who have a track record of board leadership.
 Selected Board Members will have achieved leadership stature in business, government, healthcare or the non-profit sector.
 They are individuals who have the ability and passion to rally their community and State in support of issues critical to the ACHD community.
 Their personal and professional accomplishments will allow them to attract other well-qualified, high-performing Board Members.

 Ideal candidates embody the following qualities:

 - Capable and willing to attend quarterly Board and committee meetings, actively contribute to the discussion, and commit to participating in key events.

 - Ability to bring mature judgment and analytical vision to complex matters and bold enough to make difficult decisions.